badpaybad/dart_isolate_pool/README.md

 To prevent create a lot of Isolate dart, Just create Isolate as worker, number of workers max by cpu count, when it free use it for invoke action

+IsolateSingleServe as worker

+IsolatePoolServe as manager, who will know which worker is free to do job

 ## Features

 - Just wrap Isolate with simple way to use eg: